-- Busy-The source is low on memory causing a delay in getting the state of the data on the target. - Not Loaded-Double-Take target functionality is not loaded on the target server.
-This may be caused by a license key error. - Not Ready-For a full server to ESX appliance job, the Linux drivers have not yet completed loading on the target. - Unknown-The console cannot determine the status.
+- Busy-The source is low on memory causing a delay in getting the state of the data on the target. - Not Loaded-Carbonite Availability and Carbonite Move target functionality is not loaded on the target server.
+This may be caused by a license key error. - Not Ready-The Linux drivers have not yet completed loading on the target. - Unknown-The console cannot determine the status.